ManjotSingh18/Walmartify/README.md

 ## About
-A back-end program based around a command prompt used to collect data upon item prices specified via search within Walmarts by proximity to the users' location while dumping data into spreadsheets for analysis.
+Walmartify is a robust back-end program, accessible via the command prompt, designed to streamline the collection of item price data from local Walmart stores.
+This data is retrieved based on user-specified search criteria and proximity to their location.
+The program organizes this information, allowing users to export it into spreadsheets for analysis.
+Whether you're a business owner, researcher, or analyst, Walmartify simplifies the task of gathering and managing essential pricing data from local Walmart stores.

 ## Purpose
-Provides a visualization for item prices across Walmarts within a 20 mile radius in a standardized spreadsheet format for users to make a well-informed decision about where to make purchases based on price variances across locations.
-Due to Walmart's recent removal of the search-by-store feature Walmartify is amplified as it shows prices and availability of products across nearby stores seamlessly.
+The purpose of Walmartify is to offer users a visualization of item prices across Walmart stores located within a 20-mile radius.
+This information is presented in a standardized spreadsheet format, helping users to make well-informed purchasing decisions based on price variations across different store locations.
+In addition to price data, Walmartify also highlights product availability at various stores, ensuring users can easily locate the items they need.
+Walmart recently removed the search-by-store feature, making Walmartify even more valuable as it retrieves and presents prices and product availability across multiple nearby stores.

 ## Features
-* Automatic price spreadsheet generation for multiple searches
+* Automatically generates spreadsheets for multiple searches, simplifying data organization
-* Streamlined execution due to being based in the terminal
+* Terminal-based interface for streamlined execution and ease of use.
-* TomTom API geocoding modified for store proximity
+* TomTom API finds store proximity data for accurate results.
-* Clean modern data visualization
+* clean data visualization for ease of analysis.

 ## Requirements
 * Python (See requirements.txt for packages)